angelalarson/ENVS-193DS_spring-2025_final/README.md

 ## Data and File Information

 ### Code
 - final.qmd: This is all my code and written responses for the final.
-The code loosely includes read in packages and datasets, models and predictions, and graphing.
+The code broadly includes read in packages and datasets, models and predictions, and graphing.

 ### Data
 - sst.csv: data set for Problem 2